ifiokjr/wasm_solana/crates/wallet_standard_wallets/readme.md

 <br />

-> Utilities and extensions for testing solana in wasm compatible environments.
+> A collection of solana wallet implementations primarily used for testing.

 <br />